mwarning/KadNode/README.md

 KadNode enables the user to announce any kind of resource by an identifier.
 This can be used e.g. to resolve a hostname to an IP address.
 It is also small in size (~75KB) and uses only one thread to save resources.
+The Kademlia implementation is identical to the one used for the Transmission Bittorrent client.
+Join any existing swarm to be able to find your node globally.

 By default, KadNode tries to send a ping to a multicast address on the local network to find nodes to bootstrap from.
 This is done every five minutes when no other nodes are known.